 Pilates is a widely accepted and fantastic form of exercise pioneered by the late Joseph Pilates (1883-1967).
-Mr Pilates was a gymnast and bodybuilder and moved to England before World War I where he began developing his concept of an integrated and comprehensive system of physical exercise, which he later called “Contrology”
+Mr Pilates was a gymnast and bodybuilder and moved to England from Germany before World War I. There, he began developing his concept of an integrated and comprehensive system of physical exercise, which he later called “Contrology”

 Interestingly, Joseph Pilates studied yoga and is known for having studied the movements in animals.
 This is apparent in the beautiful movement of the classical Pilates repertoire and the principles he developed.

 Pilates is a full body workout that focuses on working from the inside out, from the core out to the periphery.
 This is done by initiating all movements from engaging the abdominal musculature.
 The exercises emphasise postural muscle strength, stabilising muscles that support the joints, including the spine and the repertoire works on multi-planes of movement for the spine and the whole body.
 As you get more advanced, more complex movements, more control, and more muscle groups are needed and recruited into a full body workout.

 Mind and Body Exercise

 Pilates is a mind/body type of exercise as you must use your mind through breath to accomplish control.
 Ahead of his time, Pilates’ exercises correlated the use of the mind to control the muscles of the body.
 He accomplished this by focusing on the abdominal muscles and postural muscles in order to balance the body and maintain support the spine.